SoftBlankie/Fern-1/README.md

 ### Challenges

 Since I was still new to web development, especially in the Full Stack context, the majority of difficulties involved getting over the initial learning curve.
-Then after, main difficulties involved optimization and design decisions that appeals to user support.
+Then after, main difficulties involved optimization and design decisions that appeals to user immersion.

+Aside from the visual aspects, the code architecture for structuring components required a new approach for adding additional features since each feature must be scalable, efficient, and compatible with existing components.

-Each challenge is listed below:
+Major technical challenges are listed below:
  - Usage of unique routes
  - Applications of using knex
+ - Usage of redux

+Major design challenges are listed below:
+- Usage of paginations vs 'load more' vs infinite scroll/lazy load
+- Layout of buttons vs floating action buttons
+- Usage of collapsible

 ### Further Improvements

 #### Client-Side
 Improvements involve replacing Material-UI with Semantic-UI's library due to the difficulties experienced when using Material-UI.
+Although Material-UI has a great visual library, the multitudes of heavy features seem overwhelming for a website of this scale.
 Due to Semantic-UI's features, a change in libraries would opt for a more user-friendly appearance.

 #### Server-Side
 Improvements involve reducing code used in accessing PostgreSQL's database.
 Reduction allows for a minor improvement in time-complexity.